What can we find out about Project Aurora Technology?

 Did you know the typical U-Boat torpedo was steam-driven and had a range of 12 Km?

 Below in this post is an excerpt from my forthcoming book December Radio.
-This part is where a team of fantatical German nuclear scientists are being smuggled out of German held territory in a U-Boat.
+This part is where a team of fanatical German nuclear scientists are being smuggled out of German held territory in a U-Boat.
 But I don’t want to give too much away…